Table of Contents

-Moving on in the process, once you have an idea of your lead rate, you also need to think about the costs.
-By quantifying how much it costs to score a potential customer, marketers can better allocate resources and budget for different strategies and campaigns.
+Moving on in the process, once you have an idea of your lead rate, you must consider the costs.
+Marketers can better allocate resources and budget for different strategies and campaigns by quantifying how much it costs to score a potential customer.
 For better insights, this indicator can be broken down into different channels to get a bigger picture of which areas are most profitable.
 This leads us to our last example.

 Having a high return on investment is the end goal of your content strategy journey.
-Given that this indicator is directly tight to revenue, it is one of the most relevant success measurements for the marketing department.
-A good practice in this regard is to compare the different areas and see which ones are bringing the most rewards.
+Given that this indicator is directly tied to revenue, it is one of the most relevant success measurements for the marketing department.
+A good practice in this regard is comparing the different areas and seeing which ones bring the most rewards.
 In this case, we can see that content has the highest ROI, which means a successful strategy.

 Content Reporting Best Practices

 Now that we looked at some examples, you might feel ready to generate your own content reports.
-To help you with this quest, here are a few best practices to follow to successfully analyze your data and generate insightful reports.
+To help you with this quest, here are a few best practices to analyze your data and successfully generate insightful reports.

-By setting clear objectives, it is easier to measure the return on investment in an efficient and effective manner.
-Once your goals are defined, you can start asking yourself questions that you need your dashboard and reports to answer and defining the KPIs you will use to measure your efforts.
+Setting clear objectives makes it easier to measure the return on investment efficiently and effectively.
+Once your goals are defined, you can ask yourself questions that you need your dashboard and reports to answer and define the KPIs you will use to measure your efforts.
 This leads us to our next point.

-After you defined general goals, the next step is to select the KPIs you will use to measure the performance of your efforts towards achieving those goals.
+After you have defined general goals, the next step is to select the KPIs you will use to measure the performance of your efforts toward achieving those goals.
 To do so, it is necessary to avoid choosing vanity metrics that won’t tell you much about your actual progress.
 A great practice in this regard is to use the SMART criteria.
-According to it, the KPIs you choose should be: Specific, Measurable, Attainable, Relevant, and Timely.
-In other words, your KPI should be relevant to your general goals, realistic and attainable considering the business current situation, and measurable in time.
+According to it, your chosen KPIs should be: Specific, Measurable, Attainable, Relevant, and Timely.
+In other words, your KPI should be relevant to your general goals, realistic and attainable considering the business's current situation, and measurable in time.
 If you want to get more insights on the topic, check out our guide on KPI targets and goals.

-When dealing with content reports it is very likely that you will need to show them to different audiences.
+When dealing with content reports, you will likely need to show them to different audiences.
 For example, a content agency might need to generate a client report for different clients about the latest developments in their strategies.
 On the other hand, a marketer might need to show reports to the CMO or to the rest of the team to support meetings and discussions.
 That being said, considering the needs of each audience is a great practice for a successful reporting process.
-Here it is necessary to consider what questions your audience needs to answer with the report and which KPIs will help them with that.
+Here, it is necessary to consider what questions your audience needs to answer with the report and which KPIs will help them with that.

 Benefiting from different technologies to extract the maximum potential out of your data is another best practice that you should follow.
-Text analytics proves to be especially useful when it comes to assessing the sentiment of your audience towards your content.
-In short words, text analytics uses machine learning and statistical and linguistic techniques to analyze large amounts of text data such as social media comments and understand if the sentiment is negative, positive, or neutral.
-This is another way in which you could understand how each piece is perceived and find improvement opportunities.
+Text analytics proves to be especially useful when assessing your audience's sentiment towards your content.
+In short words, text analytics uses machine learning and statistical and linguistic techniques to analyze large amounts of text data, such as social media comments, and understand if the sentiment is negative, positive, or neutral.
+This is another way to understand how each piece is perceived and find improvement opportunities.